dhjelmar/budget_compare/README.md

 # budget_compare

-# Creates an Excel file of historical and draft budget information in a format to enable pivot table comparisons.
+## Creates an Excel file of historical and draft budget information in a format to enable pivot table comparisons.
+After running compare.py, create pivot tables.
+Alternately, copy compare_out.xlsx into first sheet of compare_pivot.xlsx and update pivot tables.

 ## Input files in folder input_files: